sandialabs/LoQS/docs/notebooks/multiqubitinstruments.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/sandialabs/LoQS/{{ binder_branch }}?filepath=docs/notebooks/multiqubitinstruments.ipynb)

-`ZBasisOutcomeOperationDictInstrumentRep` isn't limited to a single-qubit computational-basis measurement.
+`OutcomeOperationDictInstrumentRep` isn't limited to a single-qubit computational-basis measurement.
 It generalizes in two independent directions:

 1. **Decomposable**: one classical label per physical qubit, reading multiple qubits' independent bits in a single instrument call.
 2. **Joint**: a *single* classical channel that isn't owned by any one physical qubit, with an arbitrary number of outcomes (not just 2) -- e.g. a parity check, or a leakage-discriminating readout.